lukechilds/window/README.md

   ...
 ```

-You can see an example of this pattern in my `create-node` module.
+You can see an example of this pattern in `lukechilds/create-node`.
 Specifically [src/create-node.js](https://github.com/lukechilds/create-node/blob/master/src/create-node.js) and  [test/unit.js](https://github.com/lukechilds/create-node/blob/master/test/unit.js).

 ## What about dependencies?